schubergphilis/grawsp/README.md

 # sbpaws

-A command line application to assist engineers manage credentials for multiple AWS accounts
+A command line application to assist engineers manage credentials in an AWS landing zone.